Information compiled from:

 Father McCarthy was named associate pastor at Youngstown St. Edward Parish in June, 1962 and become Diocesan Director of Vocations in 1966 and Assistant Chancellor in 1967.
 He served as Associate Superintendent of Schools, 1969-71, and Principal of Cardinal Mooney High School, 1971-72.
 He was named associate Pastor of Austintown St. Joseph in 1972, then pastor of Champion St. William in 1973, serving until 1977.
 He served as pastor of Canfield St. Michael from 1977-83 and Warren Blessed Sacrament from 1983-91.
 During that time, he also served as Diocesan Priest Personnel Director (1979-85).

 He was named pastor of St. Joseph, Mantua in September, 1994.
 He was named dean of Stark County West in 1995 for a six-year term, and in 2000 became Priest Personnel Advisor and an ex-officio member of the Priests' Personnel Board.
 He is a judge for the Diocesan Tribunal.
-Father McCarthy has been a member of the diocesan Priests' Council, Dean of Portage County (2 terms in the 1990's), executive secretary to the Diocesan Liturgical Commission, has been a member of the Priests Senate and diocesan board of education, was a moderator of the Human Rights Commission of the Diocesan Pastoral Council, a parish priest consultor to the 1976 Synod, and on the national level served as President of the National Federation of Priests' Councils.
+Father McCarthy has been a member of the diocesan Priests' Council, Dean of Portage County (two terms in the 1990's), executive secretary to the Diocesan Liturgical Commission, has been a member of the Priests Senate and diocesan board of education, was a moderator of the Human Rights Commission of the Diocesan Pastoral Council, a parish priest consultor to the 1976 Synod, and on the national level served as President of the National Federation of Priests' Councils.
 He served as the Bishop's Delegate for Retired Priests from August, 2003 through October, 2010, in addition to his duties as Priests' Personnel Advisor, and served as pro-tem administrator at East Liverpool St. Aloysius and Wellsville Immaculate Conception from March, 2009 until his retirement on November 2, 2010.
 Fr.
 Thomas McCarthy retired from his service to the Diocese of Youngstown in November 2010.
-He continued to serve the Blessed Sacrament Parish community in Warren with his work on the Evangelization Commission, provided knowledge and wisdom to those in the RCIA program and assisted Fr.
-Eisweirth as celebrant at Masses when he is not enjoying retirement in other cities, states, countries.
-He fully retired in 2018 and now resides in Hubbard.

 Rev. Michael D. Balash ~ Aug.
 1, 2003 - June 30, 2008

-Born in Gary, IN, Fr.
+Born July 21, 1960, in Gary, Indiana, Fr.
 Balash grew up in Hubbard, Ohio, on the north side of Youngstown attending St. Patrick School and Hubbard High School.
 His seminary studies were taken at St. Mary Seminary in Cincinnati and the Pontifical College Josephinum in Columbus, where he earned a bachelor's degree in English, and Mount St. Mary's of the West, Cincinnati, where he was granted a master's in divinity and a master of arts in Biblical Studies from the Athenaeum of Ohio, the degree-granting institution for the seminary.
 He was ordained June 20, 1987, by Bishop James Malone.
 Following his ordination, he served as associate pastor at St. Michael Church in Canton (1987-1992) and then moved on to St. Patrick Church in Kent (1992-1995) until he began a master's in theology program with a concentration in liturgy from the University of Notre Dame, earning his degree in 1997.
 He has also served as a Member of Priests' Council, on the Diocesan Board of Religious Education, and as the Dean of Ashtabula County.

 He acquired his dog, Alexis "Alex", in 1997 as a puppy.
 Unfortunately, he lost is companion on May 26, 2012.
 True to her Schipperke breed, she was curious, interested in everything around her, and an excellent and faithful little watchdog.
 Fr.
 Balash was the pastor of Our Lady of Mt.
 Carmel Parish, Ashtabula (1997-2003) prior to coming to St. Joseph's in August of 2003.
 Effective July 1, 2008, Father Michael Balash became pastor of St. William Parish in Champion (he succeeded Father Michael Smar, who retired).
 In addition to his pastoral duties at St. William Parish, he also serves as Executive Secretary of the Youngstown Diocesan Liturgical Commission and is a member of the National Board of Directors of the Federation of Diocesan Liturgical Commissions as a co-representative for Ohio and Michigan.
 Fr.
 Balash has also been an adjunct faculty member of the Ursuline College Religious Studies Extension Program and a frequent presenter of workshops and seminars at various Diocesan study days and workshops.
 He is a yearly presenter at the Diocesan Winter Liturgy Workshop and has recently been a yearly instructor in the Permanent Diaconate Formation Program for the Diocese.
 As of September 17, 2012, he serves as the Director of the Office of Worship for the Catholic Diocese of Youngstown in addition to his pastorate at St. William Parish in Champion.
+He also serves as the Vicar for Clergy.

 Rev. Michael P. Garvey ~ July 1, 2008 - Aug.
 31, 2015

-Father Garvey, a native of Cleveland, was raised and educated in the Catholic school system in Ashtabula, Ohio, attending Mother of Sorrows School and the former St. John High School.
+Father Garvey, a native of Cleveland, was born August 22, 1945 and raised and educated in the Catholic school system in Ashtabula, Ohio, attending Mother of Sorrows School and the former St. John High School.
 In 1963 he entered the seminary at St. Gregory Seminary in Cincinnati, Ohio to study for the priesthood.
 He was ordained at St. Columba Cathedral in Youngstown on May 29, 1971 after completing seminary studies at Mount St. Mary of the West Seminary in Cincinnati.
-His assignments in the diocese were associate pastor at St. Joan of Arc Parish, Canton, priest catechist at Ursuline High School in Youngstown, as administrative assistant for pastoral ministry at St. John High School in Ashtabula, and as administrator of Mother of Sorrows Parish in Ashtabula.
+His assignments in the diocese were associate pastor at St. Joan of Arc Parish, Canton and also taught part-time at Canton Central Catholic High School.
+In 1972, he was appointed priest catechist at Ursuline High School in Youngstown.
+In 1981, he was named administrative assistant for pastoral ministry at St. John High School in Ashtabula, and as pro-tem administrator of Mother of Sorrows Parish in Ashtabula.
 Father was also the President of the Board of Community Counseling Center there.
-In 1987 he joined the U S Navy.
+In July 1987, he joined the U S Navy.
 He served 20 years and his assignments were with the Navy, the Marines, and Coast Guard.
 His duty included assignments at a naval base at Guantanamo Bay, Cuba (around the time of the first Gulf War), pastoring at a Coast Guard base in Alaska, and serving a base in Japan.
 He also was deployed aboard an aircraft carrier, where he was the only priest serving Catholics among the 5,000-member crew.
 Following his retirement from the Navy in June of 2007 from Corry Station, Pensacola, Florida, Father Garvey spent the fall on sabbatical in Rome.
 In December of 2007 he was assigned to St. Rose Parish in Girard as the Associate Pastor.
 He has also served as chaplain for the Boy Scouts, Girl Scouts, and Camp Fire.
 He became pastor of St. Joseph, Mantua as of July 1, 2008.
 In the spring of 2011, Father Garvey was inducted into the Ursuline High School Athletic Hall of Fame.
 He was the wrestling coach at UHS from 1972 until 1981 where he guided many student athletes.
 His interests include Great Lakes history, physical fitness, and cards.
-On May 29, 2011, he celebrated his 40th Anniversary of Ordination to the Priesthood.

-As of August 31, 2015, he retired from active ministry and resides in Pensacola, Florida.
+As of August 31, 2015, he retired from active ministry and resides in Pensacola, Florida where he began volunteering for several years with ARC Gateway, which assists people with developmental disabilities.
 (Click here to read the August 28, 2015 Catholic Exponent article about his retirement).
-Fr.
-Garvey now resides in Pensacola, Florida and serves as Part-time Catholic Chaplain, Sacred Heart Hospital and Volunteer Catholic Chaplain, Escambia County Jail both in Pensacola.
+For a few years before the COVID-19 pandemci, he also made regular calls to the Escambia County Jail, hearing confessions, offering Mass, and visiting inmates and he also assists at local parishes as needed.
+On May 29, 2021, he celebrated his 50th Anniversary of Ordination to the Priesthood.
 (Correspondence may be directed to: Diocese of Pensacola-Tallahassee, 11 North B St., Pensacola, FL 32502)